-A world first in terms of elevating soil health to a level of national significance, the position of Advocate was established to raise awareness of the vital role soils play and to provide strong leadership and advocacy on the importance of conserving and improving the health of Australia's soils.
+The position of National Soils Advocate was established in 2012 to raise awareness of the vital role soils play and to provide strong leadership and advocacy on the importance of conserving and improving the health of Australia's soils.

-The position contributes to the national objective of protecting, restoring and maintaining the health of the Australian agricultural landscape, to enhance productivity, guarantee a food secure nation and sustainable farming communities.
+The position contributed to the national objective of protecting, restoring and maintaining the health of the Australian agricultural landscape, to enhance productivity, guarantee a food secure nation and sustainable farming communities.

-The National Soils Advocate will work to create an enabling environment to facilitate change, working to improve the sustainable management of our soils and agricultural landscape by:
+The National Soils Advocate worked to create an enabling environment to facilitate change, to improve the sustainable management of our soils and agricultural landscape by:

 - elevating the importance of, and gaining support for, improving soil health across sectors